bkendzior/faceboo.ts/README.md

 * Query and return 25 friends and images

 From facebook-mobile
-*after permissions are granted, app appears in sidebar
+* After permissions are granted, app appears in sidebar

 ## Facebook Accounts
 Either use your personal facebook account, or the test one below: